Pseudodifferential operators and the Connes-Kasparov isomorphism: The Connes-Kasparov isomorphism

-It follows from Theorem~\ref{thm-norm-continuity-of-psdos-under-conjgation-by-families-of-diffeos} that the continuity condition in the definition above can be checked using a single covering family of local trivializations of a submersion, and that continuous families may be constructed using such covering families and partitions of unity.
+It follows from Theorem~\ref{thm-norm-continuity-of-psdos-under-conjgation-by-families-of-diffeos} that the continuity condition in the definition above can be checked using a single covering family of local trivializations in the sense of (a)-(d) above, and that continuous families may be constructed using such covering families and partitions of unity.

 We are now almost ready to define the category $\PSDO^*_{\GG,\KK}$.

 \begin{definition} We shall say that a family of equivariant operators

 is a \emph{properly supported family} if all of the individual supports of the operators $A_t$, in $K \backslash G_t \times K\backslash G_t$, are included in a closed subset of $\KK\backslash \GG \times_\R\KK\backslash \GG$ for which the two coordinate projections to $\KK\backslash \GG$ are proper maps. \end{definition}